netdata/netdata/packaging/installer/README.md

 $ bash <(curl -Ss https://my-netdata.io/kickstart.sh)
 ```

-**Nightly releases can be unstable!** If you have concerns about running nightly versions of Netdata, for example in a production system, you can append `--stable-channel` to the above command (`bash <(curl -Ss https://my-netdata.io/kickstart.sh) --stable-channel`) to ensure Netdata only updates on new major releases.
+!!! note

-**Do not use `sudo` for the one-line installer**—it will escalate privileges itself if needed.
+    Do not use `sudo` for the one-line installer—it will escalate privileges itself if needed.

+    To learn more about the pros and cons of using *nightly* vs. *stable* releases, see our [notice about the two options](#nightly-vs-stable-releases).

 <details markdown="1"><summary>Click here for more information and advanced use of the one-line installation script.</summary>